 Edward Bass (1672-1750) and John Bass (1673-1732) in Norfolk, Virginia

-To date, records for his brother John Bass in Norfolk are not early as extent.
+To date, located records for his brother John Bass in Norfolk are not nearly as numerous.
 On 15 October 1701 in Norfolk court, John Bass paid the costs for a suit brought against him by Thomas Hodges.
 This is the only record I know of for John Bass in Norfolk.
-Hopefully more records for uncovered for him, to better understand his life and his relationships in Norfolk before he settled in North Carolina.
+Hopefully more records are uncovered for him, to better understand his life and his relationships in Norfolk before he settled in North Carolina.

 The offspring of Edward Bass’ brother John Bass (1673-1732) are also found in the Granville community, but they are not as numerous as Edward’s offspring.
 John Bass was first married to Love Harris.
 A record of their marriage still exists:

 As researcher Lars Adams points out, despite John Bass and Love Harris both being residents of Nansemond County, VA (formerly Upper Norfolk County) they married in North Carolina.
-John Bass who was Indian and Love Harris who was white were a couple during time period where Virginia passed strict laws forbidding interracial marriages.
-So they may have married in North Carolina where the laws were more lenient.
+John Bass who was Indian and Love Harris who was probably white were a couple during a time period where Virginia passed strict laws forbidding interracial marriages.
+So they may have married in North Carolina where the laws against interracial marriages were not as strictly enforced.

 John Bass purchased land that adjoined his brother Edward Bass’ land in Horsepool Swamp in Chowan County (now Gates Co), NC in 1720/1721.
-This shows the two brothers a concerted effort by the brothers to remain close in North Carolina.
+This shows a concerted effort by the brothers to remain close in North Carolina.
 And just like his brother Edward Bass, John Bass then moved to Urahaw Swamp in what was then Bertie County (now Northampton County) where he accumulated a total of 1,060 acres of land that adjoined his brother’s.
 John Bass died young in 1732.
 Fortunately he left a Bertie County will which divided his Urahaw Swamp land among his children.
+As a result, his children and their descendants are well documented in both the will and subsequent land deeds dealing with the division and sale of their inherited land.

 It should be noted that John Bass’ will makes mention of his widow Mary, and in it, John leaves his plantation to her as gift for “bringing up my small children”.
 Since we have an earlier marriage record for John Bass to Love Harris, this would mean that Love died sometime earlier, and John Bass remarried Mary.
 The will seems to indicate that Mary helped raise the children that John Bass had with his previous wife.
 The will also confirms that Edward Bass and John Bass were siblings because in it, John Bass refers to his own land as being adjacent to his brother Edward Bass.

-Several of John Bass’ children did join Edward Bass’ children in their relocation to Granville Co.
+Four of John Bass’ children did join Edward Bass’ children in their relocation to Granville Co.
 They were Sarah Bass b.
 1704, William Bass b.
 1712, Lovey Bass b.
 1720 and Mary Bass b.
 1722.
 Sarah Bass b.
 1704 was the wife of Lewis Anderson (1713-1785), of the freed Anderson family of Norfolk Co, so that explains why she moved to Granville.
 Lovey Bass b.
-1712 was not married but had a partner named George Anderson (1696-1771) who was also of the Anderson family.
+1712 was not married but had a partner with whom she had children with named George Anderson (1696-1771) who was also of the Anderson family.
+She also had at least one child with Bartlet Tyler (b.
+1742) from the FPOC Tyler family of Native American origins, that often intermarried with and were neighbors to the Basses in Granville over subsequent generations.
 The wife of William Bass b.
 1712 is unknown but I wonder if she was also an Anderson.
 Mary Bass b.
-1722 married her first cousin Benjamin Bass (1722-1802) who was the son of Edward Bass (1672-1750). on 26 July 1784, Mary Bass sold the 100 acres of land along the Urahaw Swamp that she inherited from her father John Bass in 1732.
+1722 married her first cousin Benjamin Bass (1722-1800) who was the son of Edward Bass (1672-1750).
+On 26 July 1784, Mary Bass (while married to Benjamin Bass) sold the 100 acres of land along the Urahaw Swamp that she inherited from her father John Bass in 1732.
 Just like Edward Bass’ children, John Bass’ children who moved to Granville married into and became a part of the Native American community.

 A Closer Look at Urahaw Swamp and Neighboring Tribes

-So why did some Nansemond Indians leave the Virginia homeland and settle into other tribal territory?
+So why did some Nansemond Indians leave the Virginia homeland and settle with other friendly tribes?
 According to scholar Helen Rountree, the Basses belonged to the so-called “Christianized-Nansemond”, and were never granted a reservation like other Virginia tribes (Pamunkey, Mattaponi, Gingaskin, etc).
 The “traditional” Nansemond did live on a reservation in Southampton County, VA with the Nottoway Tribe.
 By 1792 they sold off their remaining reservation land.
 A closer genealogical examination of the Nansemond/Nottoway families on the Nottoway reservation shows that some individuals (such as George Skipper mentioned above) did leave the reservation for nearby Native American communities.
 In other words, in the 1700’s there were both Christianized and Traditional Nansemond who were not tied down to the traditional Nansemond homeland along the Nansemond River.
+This is a great avenue for additional deep dive research into a time and place that I believe is understudied.
+Thus I think a reexamination of Nansemond ethnohistory that is inclusive of the large amount of Nansemond Bass family members who moved to North Carolina, is long overdue.

-Without a bordered, recognized land base, it seems the Basses were pushed out of Virginia as a result of encroachment by European colonists.
-This brings to mind Edward Bass’ (1672-1750) 1715 court case against a European colonist John Muns Jr. for riding his mare.
+Without a bordered, recognized land base, it seems the Basses were pushed out of Virginia as a result of encroachment by Anglo colonists.
+This brings to mind Edward Bass’ (1672-1750) 1715 court case against John Muns Jr. for riding his mare.
 North Carolina at that time was still the “frontier” and that is where the Basses decided to make their home.
 The Basses were not the only Native American family from the Virginia tidewater area that made this journey.
-I suspect a number of Native American families in Granville that have tidewater Virginia roots, were Powhatan tribal peoples who were pushed out due to encroachment.
-Granville County was one of several locations in North Carolina, where these families rebuilt their communities.
+I suspect a number of Native American families in Granville that have tidewater Virginia roots, were Algonquian speaking peoples who were pushed out due to encroachment.
+Even Algonquian speaking peoples as far as away the Nanticoke Pukham/Bookram family, the Piscataway Proctor family and the Lenape Okey family moved to Granville County.

 The Nansemond Basses in Granville County

-So to summarize: all of the children of Edward Bass (1672-1750) and four of the children of John Bass (1673-1732) relocated to Granville County.
+So to summarize: all of the children of Edward Bass (1672-1750) and four of the children of John Bass (1673-1732) relocated to Granville County in the 1750’s.
 Edward Bass and John Bass were brothers, and the grandsons of John Bass(e) an English colonist and his Nansemond Indian wife Elizabeth.
-In Granville, these Bass descendants practiced endogamy and often married their own Bass cousins.
-As a result, most living Bass descendants from Granville have multiple Bass pedigrees.
+In Granville, these Bass descendants practiced endogamy by intermarrying with their own Bass cousins and other Native American families to form a tightly closed kinship network.
+As a result, most living Bass descendants from Granville have multiple Bass ancestors.
+For example, I have a cousin who has at minimum, 14 different documented Bass genealogical pedigrees back to Elizabeth the Nansemond.

-The Bass lineage of the three brothers pictured below who were sons of William Bass b.
+The Bass pedigree of the three brothers pictured below who were sons of William Bass b.
 1831 and Sarah Evans is as follows:

 William Bass; Cullen Bass; Prudence Bass; Edward Bass Jr; Edward Bass Sr; William Bass Sr; John Bass(e) the English colonist and Elizabeth daughter of the Nansemond chief.